 When he noticed me, he immediately stood from his chair and rushed over.

 I flinched at his sudden approach, and he stopped in his tracks, looking guilty as if responsible for the PTSD I was having.

 We made our way away from the rest of the pack and toward the border.
-This heavily wooded area was mostly barren of life, so not many patrols came by.
+This heavily wooded area was mostly empty.
+No one wandered this far out unless they were ordered to.

 We reached a small house surrounded by a garden.
 Because this place was rarely disturbed, the flora flourished and grew quite wildly.

 There wasn’t much variety in the garden, but there were some wild white and blue flowers, some herbs, and red berry bushes.
 This place was calm and relaxing, and I really enjoyed it.

 I stepped inside the small worn down cabin.

 There was also a desk and bookshelves with jars and bottles filled with herbs and books of all kinds.